geudde/attic-chest/pages/13.reference/01.porden/docs.md

 While Amiantha's sympathizing heart

-Her sorrows wept, and bore herself a part ;
+Her sorrows wept, and bore herself a part;

 Then first did maiden wish, in battle field,